Land Stewardship Manager

 • Assist the SD with annual budgeting activities, grant writing, and fundraising for the Stewardship Program.

-• Oversee all record keeping activities for the Stewardship Program including keeping up-to-date the stewardship database.
+• Oversee all record-keeping activities for the Stewardship Program, including keeping the stewardship databases up-to-date.

 Minimum Qualifications